wangrzneu/pd/tools/pd-ctl/README.md

     >> config set max-merge-region-size 16 // Set the upper limit on the size of Region Merge to 16M
     ```

-- `max-merge-region-rows` controls the upper limit on the row count of Region Merge.
-When `regionRowCount` exceeds the specified value, PD does not merge it with the adjacent Region.
+- `max-merge-region-keys` controls the upper limit on the key count of Region Merge.
+When `regionKey` exceeds the specified value, PD does not merge it with the adjacent Region.

     ```bash
-    >> config set max-merge-region-rows 50000 // Set the the upper limit on rowCount to 50000
+    >> config set max-merge-region-keys 50000 // Set the the upper limit on regionKey to 50000
     ```

 - `split-merge-interval` controls the interval between the `split` and `merge` operations on a same Region.
 This means the newly split Region won't be merged within a period of time.